02. Pacific: My First True Encounter

 "Mr. Moon, please, please help me."

-After a storm, the sea calms for a few days before the next storm begins and ends.
-The weather is cyclical—that's how summer has seemed at the 38th parallel in the Pacific Ocean, where Aomi is sailing toward San Francisco.
+After a storm, the sea calms for a few days before the next one passes through.
+The weather moves in cycles.
+This is what summer feels like at the 38th parallel in the Pacific Ocean, where Aomi sails toward San Francisco.

-Under the clear sunlight, with white sails billowing in graceful curves, Aomi glides with perfect freedom over the shining sea.
-It's a world where you can enjoy the crisp sound of breaking waves.
-It's also a world of refreshing breezes and the satisfaction of slicing through the vast sea.
+Under clear sunlight, with white sails billowing in graceful curves, Aomi glides freely over the shining sea.
+It is a world filled with the crisp sound of breaking waves, refreshing breezes, and the quiet satisfaction of cutting through the vast ocean.

-The waves breaking against the bow flash in the sunlight, looking like splashes of glass.
-The sea is so blue that you could turn a white cloth into a blue handkerchief just by dipping it in the water.
+The waves breaking against the bow flash in the sunlight, sparkling like glass.
+The sea is so blue that a white cloth might turn into a blue handkerchief simply by dipping it into the water.

-On stormy days, I get seasick and stay in bed, but once the weather clears, I feel strangely energetic.
-I jump out of bed as if I had only been pretending to be ill.
+On stormy days, I become seasick and spend the entire day lying in my bunk inside the tiny cabin.
+But once the weather clears, I feel strangely energetic.
+I leap up from my bunk as if I had only been pretending to be ill.

-I also inspect every part of Aomi and repair anything broken.
-Some days, I dry dozens of US dollar bills soaked with seawater after a storm.
-I heat them on the stove, much like cooking "nori," a Japanese seaweed.
+I also inspect every part of Aomi and repair anything that is broken.
+Some days, I dry dozens of US dollar bills soaked by seawater after a storm.
+I heat them on the stove, much like cooking nori, Japanese seaweed.

 After the evening meal and sunset, I write the voyage log under the cabin light, read some of the nautical stories on board, and then fall asleep.
-But even at midnight, I must get up and check the compass to stay on course.
+But even at midnight, I must rise to check the compass to stay on course.

-I often jump up from bed when sudden rain or a gust of wind hits, and I change the sails if it turns stormy.
-Living at sea is like being a wild animal on the grasslands, always alert to threats from natural enemies.
-As a result, I can never sleep peacefully or soundly.
+I often leap up from my bunk when sudden rain or gusts of wind strike, and I adjust the sails if the weather turns stormy.
+Living at sea is like being a wild animal on the grasslands, always alert to predators.
+As a result, I can never sleep peacefully or deeply.

-This regular rhythm of life at sea is gradually disrupted, with the sky turning white as early as 2 a.m., and the sun setting by 4:30 p.m. even though it is midsummer.
+The steady rhythm of life at sea gradually breaks down, with the sky growing white as early as 2 a.m.and the sun setting by 4:30 p.m., even though it is midsummer.

-I wake early to sunlight streaming into the cabin, and in the evenings, it's too dark to wash dishes on deck.
-This makes life inconvenient.
+I wake early to sunlight streaming into the cabin, and in the evenings, it becomes too dark to wash dishes on deck.
+This makes daily life inconvenient.

 As Aomi sails eastward across the globe, the existence of the time difference becomes undeniable.
-I realize I'm directly experiencing one of the proofs that the Earth is round.
-This isn't just knowledge taught in books; it's something I've confirmed for myself.
-It's a completely different kind of knowledge from what I learned in school or through reading.
+I realize I am directly experiencing one of the proofs that the Earth is round.
+This is not merely knowledge from books, but something I have confirmed for myself.
+It is a completely different kind of knowledge from what I learned in school or through reading.

 Alone in the middle of the North Pacific, I often lie on deck for hours at night, feeling the gentle breeze.
-I never get tired of looking at the night sky.
+I never tire of looking at the night sky.

-Far away from crowded cities, stars so big and bright fill the night sky, seeming ready to fall at any moment with a rushing sound.
-Aomi appears to float in the darkness, sailing across a galactic sea, while I lie on the deck, feeling its surface against my back.
-The sails appear as black shadows against the dazzling starry sky.
+Far away from crowded cities, the stars appear large and bright, filling me with quiet awe, as if they were ready to fall with a rushing sound.
+Aomi appears to float in the darkness, sailing across a galactic sea, while I lie on the deck, feeling its surface beneath my back.
+The sails stand like black silhouettes against the dazzling stars.

 On nights with a full moon, a bluish-white light fills the air, and I can see the horizon as clearly as if it were daylight.

-Under moonlight that seems to pour down like steady rain, the sea swells powerfully like a gigantic black creature.
+Under moonlight pouring down like steady rain, the sea swells like a gigantic black creature twisting its body in the darkness.
 Aomi rushes through the fantastic moonlit sea, its hull whispering like a stream.

 The moon shining over the sea is unexpectedly bright, and its intense light streaming through the window often startles me.

-It's so intense that I sometimes jump out of bed, thinking a ship is approaching and shining its searchlight on Aomi.
+It shines so brightly that I sometimes leap up from my bunk, thinking a ship is approaching and shining its searchlight on Aomi.

-After eight weeks at sea, far away from "the common sense of the city," I have set the cabin clock six hours ahead due to the time difference.
+After eight weeks at sea, far away from the familiar common sense of the city, I have set the cabin clock six hours ahead to match the time difference.

-Aomi has already crossed most of the North Pacific—over 8,000 km from east to west—and clear, crisp English songs and news broadcasts now reach me on the radio.
-My destination, San Francisco, is now within reach.
+Aomi has already crossed most of the North Pacific—over 8,000 kilometers from east to west—and clear, crisp English songs and news broadcasts now reach me on the radio.
+My destination, San Francisco, is finally within reach.

-But a storm arises, and Aomi pitches so violently that even placing the pot and kettle on the stove becomes impossible.
+But a storm arises, and Aomi pitches so violently that I cannot even place the pot and kettle on the stove.
 I am thrown around the cabin again and again.

-After dusk, I eat only canned mandarin oranges and biscuits for my first meal of the day, then return to bed, suffering from seasickness.
-Huge waves toss the little Aomi from the peak to the trough of each wave, the impact sending a painful shock through the hull and into my backbone.
+After dusk, I eat only canned mandarin oranges and biscuits for my first meal of the day, then return to my bunk and lie there, suffering from seasickness.
+Huge waves toss little Aomi from peak to trough between towering waves, the impact sending a painful shock through the hull and into my backbone.
 Outside, the wind roars as if threatening me in the darkness.

 I estimate that Aomi is only about 100 kilometers from the American continent.
 If unknown currents push her, a collision with land could occur before the first light of morning.

-I tell myself to go out and look for lighthouse lights, but I can't bring myself to do it, even though I'm neither hungry nor exhausted.
-I just lie in bed, frozen as if in bondage, paralyzed by fear.
-If I went outside, a wave might strike me, and I could fall into the water—with no one to save me.
+I tell myself to go out and search for lighthouse lights, but I cannot bring myself to do it, even though I am neither hungry nor exhausted.
+I just lie in my bunk, frozen as if in bondage, paralyzed by fear.
+If I went outside, a wave might strike me, and I could fall into the water, with no one to save me.

 "The speed of a small sailboat is like that of a slow bicycle.
-The land is far away, and I should be fine anyway.
-So just go back to sleep," I mutter.
+The land must still be far away.
+I should be fine.
+Just go back to sleep," I mutter.

-With such excuses, Heaven will never allow me to cross the sea safely, nor will I learn anything important from the sea.
+—With such excuses, Heaven would never allow me to cross the sea safely, nor would I learn anything important from the sea.
 With such an attitude, even if I managed to cross the Pacific Ocean, I could lose my life in the rough seas of my next destination, Cape Horn.

 I feel so frustrated that I want to cry.

-The next evening, after the storm has subsided, Aomi and I arrive just off the coast of San Francisco.
-Ahead of me, the city lights and car headlights paint the night sky a bright white—a striking contrast to the moon and stars I'm used to seeing at sea.
+The next evening, after the storm subsides, Aomi and I arrive just off the coast of San Francisco.
+Ahead of me, the city lights and car headlights paint the night sky bright white, a striking contrast to the moon and stars I am used to seeing at sea.

 A sewage-like, dirty, and rotten smell fills the air.
 I wonder if the sea in Japan has the same stench.
-Since leaving my country, I've bathed in pure white waves breaking over my head and rinsed rice with clear seawater every day.
-Perhaps only people who have lived at sea, far from the human herd called "the City," can truly recognize this stench.
+Since leaving my country, I have bathed in pure white waves breaking over my head and rinsed rice with clear seawater each day.
+Perhaps only people who have lived at sea, far away from the human herd called "the City," can truly recognize this stench.

 Tomorrow, two months of inconvenient and painful life at sea will finally come to an end.
 Soon, life on land will begin—stable and free from the rocking of the waves.